alazaroc/blog-web-code/_posts/en/2026-02-04-finops-on-aws.md

 On AWS, you can use:

-- `Cost Optimization Hub`, `Trusted Advisor`, and `Compute Optimizer` to get optimization recommendations
+- `AWS Cost Optimization Hub`, `AWS Trusted Advisor`, and `AWS Compute Optimizer` to get optimization recommendations
-- advanced dashboards like **CID (Cloud Intelligence Dashboards)** if you need deeper analysis and richer reporting
+- advanced dashboards like **Cloud Intelligence Dashboards (CID)** if you need deeper analysis and richer reporting

 > Optimizing is not just “turning things off”.
 It also includes *rightsizing*, choosing better purchasing options, modernizing, and improving architecture.
 {: .prompt-tip }